dswan2/AzureDeploy/README.md

 3. Create The resource group in Azure.
 The Resource group is the "Container" which contains associated resources.
 In powershell, execute:

-New-AzResourceGroup -Name mark-rg -Location westus2
+New-AzResourceGroup -Name daniel-rg -Location westus2

 4. Deploy the template to create the resources in the RG:

-New-AzResourceGroupDeployment -ResourceGroupName mark-rg -TemplateUri https://raw.githubusercontent.com/dswan2/Mark-rg/main/mark-rg.json
+New-AzResourceGroupDeployment -ResourceGroupName mark-rg -TemplateUri https://raw.githubusercontent.com/dswan2/daniel-rg/main/daniel-rg.json